-The Big Data Health Science Center’s Geospatial Core is pleased to announce the inaugural Health Geographic Information Science (GIS) Scholars Program.
-This program is being launched to recognize and support two outstanding undergraduate or graduate students who have demonstrated interest, potential, and/or experience in GIS and health research.
-GIS and health research is broadly defined, and includes, but is not limited to, using GIS to evaluate the social determinants of health, health behaviors, health outcomes, access to health care and social services, utilization of health services, environmental exposures, built environment, and other health-related factors through mapping and spatial analysis.
+The Big Data Health Science Center’s Geospatial Core is pleased to announce the third annual Geographic Information Science (GIS) Scholars Program.
+This program is being launched to recognize and support two outstanding graduate students or postgraduate trainee who have demonstrated interest, potential, and/or experience in GIS and health research.
+GIS and health research is broadly defined, and includes, but is not limited to, using GIS to evaluate the social determinants of health, health behaviors, health outcomes, access to health care and social services, utilization of health services, environmental exposures, built environment, and other health related factors through mapping and spatial analysis.
 Anyone full-time graduate student or current post-doctoral fellow from USC is welcome to apply.
 The goals of this program are to:

 - Enhance students’ research and professional development in the area of GIS and health research